Illegal apartment reservations in Spain

 BACKGROUND AND REASONS

-There can be many reasons behind the occupations.
-These include:
+There can be many reasons behind squatting:

 Development of the number of squatters by province